bane9/rv64gc-emu/README.md

 ## Native CLI option

-In the case you want to drop the libvterm, sdl2 and icu4c dependencies (and if you are on a platform that doesn't support them), you can compile the emulator with the "Native CLI" flag where it would only use the existing terminal emulator for communication.
+Should you need to eliminate the libvterm, sdl2, and icu4c dependencies, or if your platform is incompatible with them, consider compiling the emulator using the "Native CLI" flag.
+By doing so, the emulator will leverage the pre-existing terminal emulator for communication, bypassing the need for the aforementioned dependencies.

 To do this, use this as the CMake build step: